UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ## Aggregating dataframes

-“Aggregating” means to combine elements.
-Luckily there is a particular method that allows us to collect multiple statistics together- aggregating them in 1 step. `df.agg()` can be used on its own:
+In situations where we want to collect multiple statistics together, we can aggregate them in 1 step using is a verb called `.agg()`.

+`df.agg()` can be used on its own using a single measurement, without
+groupby:

 ``` python
 df.agg('mean')